tuxite/pharmaship/docs/manual/installation.rst

 Once successfully installed, you will be able to execute it for the first time and set all parameters.

+..
+Note:: In case of new installation of *Pharmaship*, there is absolutely no need for any kind of configuration.
+Once installation is done, directly recover your backup and simply check that there is no mistake in configuration.

 Configure your vessel
 ~~~~~~~~~~~~~~~~~~~~~